jefeish/demo-days-21_IaC-in-github/README.md

 ## What makes IaC work ?!

 - ### Ideally your source control platform (GitHub) has to be your source of truth!
-  - #### If a resource is not declared in GitHub IaC it should not exist
+  - #### If a resource is not declared in GitHub-IaC it should not exist
 - ### Avoid Infrastructure changes outside the IaC workflow (Drift)
   - #### IaC workflow== GitHub workflow
 - ### Trust your IaC!